Zenchiyu/deep-learning-implementations/generative-adversarial-networks/README.md

 |:--:| :--:| :--:|
 |Average discriminator's output based on a batch of: real train, fake train , real test | Std discriminator's output based on a batch of: real train, fake train , real test | Generator and discriminator training losses based on a batch of real [x]or fake samples|

-Remark(s): I forgot to create checkpoints and also forgot to set the bias of the generator's last convolutional layer to false.
+Remark(s): I forgot to create checkpoints and forgot to set the bias of the generator's last convolutional layer to false.
+I also forgot to set the generators and discriminators back to training mode after evaluation.
 It takes around $2$ hours to train my model with $50$ epochs on an AMD Ryzen 5 5600 6-Core Processor since I currently don't have access to a GPU.
 [The experiment was tracked using Weights & Biases](https://wandb.ai/stephane-nguyen/standard-gan-cnn/runs/7pxffg23?workspace=user-stephane-nguyen)